j3soon/OmniIsaacGymEnvs-DofbotReacher/README.md

 ## Testing

-Make sure you have model checkpoints at `~/OmniIsaacGymEnvs-DofbotReacher/runs`, you can check it with the following command:
+Make sure you have stored the model checkpoints at `~/OmniIsaacGymEnvs-DofbotReacher/runs`, you can check it with the following command:

 ```sh
 ls ~/OmniIsaacGymEnvs-DofbotReacher/runs/DofbotReacher/nn/
 ```

-Please note that you may not want to use the checkpoint `./runs/DofbotReacher/nn/DofbotReacher.pth` due to the randomness of the reward signal.
-Instead, use the latest checkpoint such as `./runs/DofbotReacher/nn/last_DofbotReacher_ep_1000_rew_XXX.pth`.
-You can replace `DofbotReacher.pth` with the latest checkpoint before following the steps below, or you can simply modify the commands to use the latest checkpoint.
+In order to achieve the highest rewards, you may not want to use the latest checkpoint `./runs/DofbotReacher/nn/DofbotReacher.pth`.
+Instead, use the checkpoint with highest rewards such as `./runs/DofbotReacher/nn/last_DofbotReacher_ep_1000_rew_XXX.pth`.
+You can replace `DofbotReacher.pth` with the latest checkpoint before following the steps below, or simply modify the commands below to use the latest checkpoint.

 You can visualize the learned policy by the following command: